Space Rangers 2: Dominators: Release

 Space Rangers 2 was originally published in Russia by 1C Company in November 2004.
 In June 2005, Excalibur Publishing released a DVD version that included both Space Rangers 2 and its prequel, Space Rangers.
 Australian distributor Red Ant Enterprises released a CD-ROM version (Space Rangers 2 only) in 2005.
 In 2006, Cinemaware Marquee re-released the game as Space Rangers 2: Rise of the Dominators, as part of the publisher's strategy to import lesser known games from Europe, and to utilize the low cost of digital distributors such as Direct2Drive.
 This allowed the game to be released for a lower price point than similar games, as well as bundling it with the first Space Rangers from 2002, bringing the original title to North America for the first time.

-An expansion called Space Rangers 2: Reboot was released in 2009 with enhanced graphics, including fully 3D planetary battles.
-A remaster called Space Rangers HD: A War Apart was released on October 17, 2013, which included 1920x1200 graphics and a new campaign.
+An expansion called Space Rangers 2: Reboot was released in Russia on September 7, 2007, in Russia and in 2009 for the rest of the world, with slightly enhanced graphics, some new content and few quality of life improvements.

+A remaster called Space Rangers HD: A War Apart was released on March 14, 2013, in Russia, and on October 17, 2013, in the rest of the world, which included 1920x1200 graphics and a new campaign.